The Problem – High Frequency Hearing Loss

 There are a number of approaches to frequency division and several well-known algorithms are currently available for our use.
 While we have already developed our own basic algorithm based on a fairly simple “sample-and-stretch” model that allows for several pitch-shift settings (one-half, one-third and one-quarter), we also intend to implement a more advanced solution that will provide considerably more control over the amount of shifting.

-IN CONCLUSION, our pitch-lowering solution, the Hear Birds Again mobile application used in conjunction with a special headset, will allow for the preservation of a natural, three-dimensional “binaural” listening experience where the pitch-lowered songs will be transparently mixed with sounds one is already hearing.
+IN CONCLUSION, our pitch-lowering solution, the Hear Birds Again mobile application used in conjunction with a special binaural headset (described below in The Headset Conundrum, will allow for the preservation of a natural, three-dimensional “binaural” listening experience where the pitch-lowered songs will be transparently mixed with sounds one is already hearing.
 The lowered bird songs will be heard at normal or near-normal levels and users will be able to determine their directions and distances, making it possible to actually find and observe the singers.

 A Note About Pitch-lowering in Amplification-type Hearing Aids: There are a number of advanced (and often very expensive) amplification-type hearing aids that utilize some form of pitch-shifting to help with speech discrimination.
 Sometimes they even advertise improved ability to hear bird and other nature sounds.
-Unfortunately, most of these algorithms are designed specifically to act on high-pitched fricative sounds (especially “sssss,” “fffff,” or “shhhh”), while leaving other aspects of speech alone.
-Such algorithms are clearly not optimized for nature sounds, so their usefulness for birders is likely to be compromised.
+Unfortunately, most of these algorithms are designed specifically for improved human speech recognition and do not work well with bird songs.

 Will “Hear Birds Again” Help You?

-Potential users are advised to obtain an audiogram from an audiologist, who should be instructed to pay particular attention to high frequency response, preferably measuring up to 8000Hz.
+We strongly advise potential users to obtain an audiogram from an audiologist, who should be instructed to pay particular attention to high frequency response, preferably measuring up to 8000Hz.
 Look for moderate to severe hearing loss above 3,000-4,000 Hz with normal or near-normal hearing up to around 2,000 Hz.
-You might also try testing yourself using the splendid online hearing test kindly provided by the University of New South Wales.
+You might also try testing yourself using the exceptional online hearing test kindly provided by the University of New South Wales.

 If there is moderate loss at around 2,000 Hz, the utility of our app will be somewhat reduced, but note that users can easily boost the volume of pitch-lowered bird songs to compensate.
-In addition, it is sometimes possible to use the binaural headset in conjunction with conventional hearing aids, although feedback squeal may become a major issue.
+In addition, it will usually possible to use our recommended binaural headset in conjunction with conventional hearing aids, although feedback squeal may be a significant issue.

 We will be experimenting with ways to make Hear Birds Again more usable by people with moderate loss in the lower range, possibly by allowing for amplified “pass-through” of the low end without any pitch-shifting.
 However, due to potential feedback problems, a specially-designed headset would be required that fits tightly over both ears.
 Please refer to section below to gain a greater understanding of the challenges involved with regard to headset design and functionality.